eseidel/dart_realtime_game/README.md

 * Only time clientTime can be accessed is through tick callback elapsed.

 # MVP
-- Make docker container
-- Push to somewhere.
+- Fix pushed container to work.

 # Issues
+- We leak PhysicsComponents on hot-restart.
 - Do server transmissions need to be marked volatile?
 - Make server only do something when clients are connected?
 - VSC doesn't surface analyzer issues in shimmer2_shared code.